NBA Street: Cast and characters

 Twenty-nine NBA teams are playable, with rosters from around 2000 and 2001.
 However, only 5 players are available from each team.
 Michael Jordan, who announced his comeback from his second retirement with the Washington Wizards a few months after the PlayStation 2 release, is available on both the GameCube and PlayStation 2 versions.
 He was however removed as the "Final Challenge" in the GameCube version as he now played for the Washington Wizards in the game.
 Instead, the City Circuit ended once a player beat the Street Legend "Stretch".

 The game introduced several recurring characters called Street Legends, fictional basketball players who served as the series' bosses, each masterful in a particular aspect of basketball and representing a specific area of the United States.
 Their personalities and appearances were loosely inspired by real players, such as Stretch, the "cover athlete" who resembles Julius Erving in looks and abilities.
+However, he is not a parody, and the actual Erving appeared as the cover athlete in the sequel game, NBA Street Vol. 2.